 - We are located at 317 Bebbington Rd., Ashford, CT 06278 – Please click on the address for Google Maps.

-- Stellar Apples – October 22nd
+- Stellar Apples – Mid to Late October

-- Fortune Apples – October 29th – The flavor and size of Fortune apples make them ideal for fresh eating, as well as pies and tarts.
+- Fortune Apples – Late October – The flavor and size of Fortune apples make them ideal for fresh eating, as well as pies and tarts.
 Fortune apples are available in the mid-fall and winter months.

 CLICK HERE IF YOU WANT US TO SHIP YOUR APPLES FOR YOU… WE’D BE HAPPY TO!